I offer individual and group psychotherapy in Birstall, Leicester on the city/county boundary, 4 miles from Leicester city centre.

 As your psychotherapist I will give you my full attention and listen and try to understand with you your story and the impact of your life experiences, at your pace.
 I will apply my knowledge and understanding in order to help you reach a greater acceptance and understanding of yourself in the hope of freeing you from whatever is holding you back from living your life to the full.

 As well as individual psychotherapy I also offer the option of group psychotherapy.
-While many people are anxious about the idea of group therapy, it is worth considering as it can be particularly helpful in addressing the difficulties we have in relationships with others and in helping us listen to others’ perspectives.
+While many people are anxious about the idea of group therapy, it is well worth considering as it can be particularly helpful in addressing the difficulties we have in relationships with others and in helping us listen to others’ perspectives.
 As social beings, our difficulties can often be understood as socially created and driven, so it makes sense to try to address these in the safer social microcosm of the group.
 Most people become very attached to their therapy group and find it a particularly valuable and relevant form of therapy.
 If you might be interested in joining a group, this is something we can talk about in more detail.

 Training, qualifications & experience